 Hiking Trails in Glacier National Park

-With over 700 miles of hiking trails in Glacier National Park, hikers has lots of options.
+With over 700 miles of hiking trails in Glacier National Park, hikers have lots of options.
 There is 110 miles of the Continental Divide National Scenic Trail.
 The Pacific Northwest National Scenic Trail traverses through Glacier National Park for 52 miles.

 In the St. Mary and Rising Sun area, there are several top hikes, especially waterfall hikes.

-St. Mary Falls—A 0.8 mile hike (one-way) with a 260-foot elevation loss.
+St. Mary Falls—A 0.8-mile hike (one-way) with a 260-foot elevation loss.

-Sun Point Nature Trail—A 1.6 mile trail and mostly level
+Sun Point Nature Trail—A 1.6-mile trail and mostly level

-Beaver Pond Loop—A 3.1 mile trail that gains 150 feet
+Beaver Pond Loop—A 3.1-mile trail that gains 150 feet

 Baring Falls—A .3-mile trail that drops 250 feet.

-Hidden Valley Overlook—A 1.4 mile trail that gains 460 feet
+Hidden Valley Overlook—A 1.4-mile trail that gains 460 feet

-Virginia Falls—A 1.6 mile hike with a 260-foot elevation loss followed by a 285-foot gain.
+Virginia Falls—A 1.6-mile hike with a 260-foot elevation loss followed by a 285-foot gain.

 Red Bus Tours

-Each side of the park features its own Red Bus Tours along with a tour that bisects the park.
+Each side of the park features its own Red Bus Tours, along with a tour that bisects the park.
 The Eastern Alpine Tour runs from Many Glacier Hotel and Swiftcurrent Lodge to Logan Pass.
-The Three Valleys Tour travels through the St. Mary Valley, Two Medicine Valley and Many Glacier Valley with the Old North Trail route following a similar route.
+The Three Valleys Tour travels through the St. Mary Valley, Two Medicine Valley and Many Glacier Valley, with the Old North Trail route following a similar route.
 The Crown of the Continent rides the Going-to-the-Sun Road from the east to the west side.

 All tours require reservations in advance.